jobcloud/applywith-sdk/README.md

 2. `npm install` to fetch dependencies.
 3. `npm run example` to run the example.
 4. Open [`localhost:8082/index.html`](http://localhost:8082/index.html), press the applyWith button and send the application.
 The attachments are now uploaded and saved to `example/uploads`.

+It's important to serve the page containing the ApplyWith button through a webserver.
+Otherwise the authentication will fail.
+In that case the browser console will show the following error:
+* Firefox
+    ```
+    SyntaxError: An invalid or illegal string was specified
+    oauth-test-button.html:39
+    ```
+* Chrome
+    ```
+    Failed to execute 'postMessage' on 'DOMWindow': The target origin
+    provided ('file://') does not match the recipient window's origin ('null').
+    oauth-test-button.html?color=blue&accessKey=my-prod-key&parent=file%3A%2F%2F:39
+    ```

 ## Contribution Quickstart